nus-cs2103-AY2122S1/ip/docs/README.md

 ### `list` - List Tasks

-Your current tasks will be listed
+Your current tasks will be listed.

 Example of usage: